 MT XAVIER will target players from the PGA Australia Legends Tour to boost the field for its pro-am next month.

-Tournament co-ordinator Ben Roberts said the club planned to invite some of the country's best credentialed seniors for the Sunday, October 13, event.
+Tournament co-ordinator Ben Roberts said the club planned to invite some of the country’s best seniors for the October 13 event.

-"We're looking to build the size and quality of the field."
+“We’re looking to build the size and quality of the field,” he said.